Juicy and crispy air fryer chicken tenders are breaded with panko crusting for a delicious homemade kid-friendly dinner the whole family can enjoy.

 In the third shallow bowl, put the panko breadcrumbs, onion powder, garlic powder, paprika, Italian seasoning, salt, and pepper.
 Mix in the herbs and spices until combined with the breadcrumbs.

-Coat each chicken tender with flour, then eggs, then cover with the panko mixture and place in your air fryer on one single layer.
+STEP THREE: Coat the chicken tenders with flour, then eggs, then cover with the panko mixture and place in your air fryer on one single layer.
 Do not overcrowd the chicken.

-Using the batter in this order allows for the chicken to come out crispy on the outside and tender on the inside.
+Using the batter in this order allows for crispy chicken on the outside and is still juicy and tender on the inside.

 How to Cook Air Fried Chicken tenders